-Write your net loss from the business activity for 2010-11 at $\blacksquare$ item P9 on page 4 of your schedule.
+Write your net loss from the business activity for 2011-12 at I item P9 on page 4 of your schedule.
 Do not show cents.
-For partners in a partnership this would be your share of the net loss from the business activity and includes any deferred non-commercial business losses from the prior year claimed at $\blacksquare$ or $\blacksquare$ item 13 on your tax return (supplementary section).
+For partners in a partnership, this would be your share of the net loss from the business activity and includes any deferred non-commercial business losses from the prior year claimed at X or Y item 13 on your tax return (supplementary section).

-The example on the next page will help you work out what to include at item P9.
+The example below will help you work out what to include at item P9.